pinax/pinax/docs/ways_to_contribute.md

 * Hang out in [Slack](http://slack.pinaxproject.com) and help answer questions!
 * Watch the [Pinax repositories](https://github.com/pinax) for issues or pull request you could help with!
 * When you encounter a bug/have an idea for a feature/encounter missing documentation that could easily be fixed, create `first-timers-only` issues like [this one](https://github.com/pinax/pinax/issues/102) for people wanting to make their first OSS contribution!
-If you need help creating this sort of issue, please ping @ossanna16 on GitHub or @anna in Slack.
+If you need help creating this sort of issue, please ping @KatherineMichel on GitHub or @katherinemichel in Slack.

 ## Contribute To The Community!